Do you want to start breakfast restaurant business?

 5.3 Product Pricing

-Product pricing is the most important factor affecting the sales of a food business.
+Product pricing is the most important factor affecting the sales of a bed and breakfast business.
 People are really picky about menu prices while selecting a place to eat.
 In order to revive the traditional foods and to make sure that a lot of people will be attracted towards us we have priced our basic American menu in the same range as of our competitors.
 But the traditional packages of other countries are slightly costlier because they require a lot of effort and imported materials.

-After carrying out an accurate market analysis, Mr. Vent created an exceptional strategy for targeting the identified potential customers.
+After carrying out an accurate market analysis, Mr. Vent created an exceptional strategy for business for targeting the identified potential customers.
 The sales strategy developed by him with the help of finance experts, is as follows:

 6.1 Competitive Analysis: